stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 ---

-In the last article, [Marocchino OpenRISC in action]({% post_url 2019-06-11-or1k_marocchino %}) cpu came about and one could setup a development environment for it.
-In this article let's look a bit deeper on how the Marocchino works.
+In the last article, [Marocchino OpenRISC in action]({% post_url 2019-06-11-or1k_marocchino %}) we discussed the history of the cpu and how to setup setup a development environment for it.
+In this article let's look a bit deeper into how the Marocchino CPU works.

-In this series of posts I would like to take the reader over some key parts of the Marocchino and it's architecture.
+This is an ongoing series of posts on the Marocchino CPU, an open source out-of-order cpu.
+I the series where I will to take you through the Marocchino and it's architecture.

   - Marocchino in Action - A light intro and a guide to getting started with Marocchino
   - Data Flows - (this article) An deep dive into how the Marocchino pipeline is structured
   - A Tomasulo Implementation - How the Marocchino achieves Out-of-Order execution

+Let's look at how the data flows through the architecutre.

 ## Marocchino Architecture